|

 founded in 1992 to promote constructive depictions

-of health and social issues in the media, particularly
+of health and social issues in the media,

-as they relate to children and adolescents.
-A principal
+particularly as they relate to children and

-objective of the organization is to encourage accurate
+organization is to encourage accurate and

-and responsible portrayalsin film, television,
+responsible portrayalsin film, television,

 the Internet, video games, music and advertisingwithout

 compromising creative freedom.
-Mediascope addresses
+Mediascope

-a variety of topics relating to the media... including
+addresses a variety of topics relating to

-media ratings, teen sexuality, children's television,
+sexuality, children's television, diversity,

-diversity, media violence, effects of video games,
+media violence, effects of video games, artist's

-artist's rights and responsibilities, and substance
+rights and responsibilities, and substance

 abuse. (http://www.igc.apc.org/mediascope)